thiagodp/concordialang/docs/roadmap.md

 | Suzan | 25  |
 ```

-## CLI

-### Guided configuration

-Adding a `init` parameter to the CLI (i.e., `concordia init`) as step-by-step guide to configure Concordia.
-The configuration must be stored in a file such as `.concordiarc`.
-If the file already exists, it must be overwritten.

-Using [Inquirer](https://github.com/SBoudrias/Inquirer.js) could help with the guide.

 ## Performance

 ### Do not regenerate tests when a feature file and its dependencies have not changed their hash